davidbryantlowry/Arabidopsis_compare_genomes/README.md

 Files:

 CDSpipeline.pl  Pipeline for CDS

 UTRpipeline.pl  Pipeline for UTR

 CDS_grabber.pl  Extracts CDS from genome

 UTR_grabber.pl  Extracts 5’ and 3’ UTR from genome

 CDS_combiner.pl Concatenates CDS and reverse transcribes

 CDStoProtein.pl Converts CDS to in frame protein

-Amino_acid_divergence.pl			Calculates AA substitutions between genomes and counts premature stop codons Nucleotide_divergence.pl			Counts SNPs between genomes
+Amino_acid_divergence.pl  Calculates AA substitutions between genomes and counts premature stop codons

+Nucleotide_divergence.pl  Counts SNPs between genomes

-TAIR10_GFF3_genes_mod.gff.cr 		Modified annotation file, DO NOT USE ANOTHER
+TAIR10_GFF3_genes_mod.gff.cr  Modified annotation file, DO NOT USE ANOTHER (email: davidbryantlowry@gmail.com for this file)

 Also make sure that the two genomes you want to compare are in the directory.
 Genome file names should be in the format name_genome.txt